tjmahr/tjmahr.github.io/_posts/2017-07-17-bayes-intro-lecture-slides-2017.md

 some questions from the audience, so I don't forget what kinds of questions people have when they are introduced to Bayesian statistics.

-One theme was frequentist baggage :handbag:.
+One theme was frequentist baggage 👜.
 One person asked about [Type I and Type II error](https://twitter.com/chrisalbon/status/874683365865029632) rates.
 I did not have a satisfactory (that is, _rehearsed_) answer ready for this question.
 I think I said something about how those terms are based on a